wolandark/wim/README.md

 - Various sane vim settings
     - Vim settings like autoindent, ignorecase, number, relativenumber, etc.
 - Netrw configuration
-    - : Configures netrw with hidden dotfiles and other settings.
+    - Configures netrw with hidden dotfiles and other settings.
 - Lightline statusbar
     - Lightline status bar with a custom theme and components.
 - Spell checking
     - spell checking with custom mappings and highlights.
+- Bilingual configuration with easy layout changing inside Vim.
+- hidden ZWNJ characters by default for languages like Persian.
 - Custom mappings
    - custom key mappings for various actions.
 - Split navigation